KelloVerra/KelloVerra/README.md

 ### Hellow!
 Nice to meet ya :>👋

-I'm KelloVerra, a creative soul who thrives on turning blank canvases into vibrant creations 🌈.
+I'm KelloVerra, a creative soul who thrives on turning plain canvases into lively creations 🌈.
 Whether it's 🖍️digital art, ✏️sketching, 🖱️3D modelling, or sometimes 🎶music, I love experimenting with colors, shapes, textures and adding expressions to bring them to life.

-Art isn't just a hobby for me—it's my playground✨!
+Art isn't just a hobby for me, it's my playground✨!

 When I'm not concocting with my personal projects, you can find me exploring the outdoors for inspiration🌻, scrolling pinterest📱, or jamming to my favorite tunes🎶🎵!